 Hello, I'm Nicole Thomson.

-I’m a Registered Clinical Counsellor, a psychology nerd, a mom, a drummer, and the founder of Present Momentum.
+I’m a Registered Clinical Counsellor, a psychology nerd, mom, drummer, and the founder of Present Momentum.

-You might be thinking, “But what does it all mean?”
+You might be thinking, “But what does ‘Present Momentum’ even mean?”

-Luckily for both of us, “Present Momentum” doesn’t mean me throwing gifts at you until you’re happy.
-Instead, the name is a nod to the balance between being present (like having awareness and acceptance) and gaining momentum (moving forward, making positive changes).
+Luckily for both of us, it has nothing to do with me throwing gifts at you until you’re happy.
+The name is simply a nod to the balance between being present (in this moment) and having momentum (moving forward).

-Specifically, using mindfulness – which has so many benefits (like improving concentration and self-control) and cognitive behavioural therapy – the gold standard treatment for depression and anxiety.
+Specifically, using mindfulness – which has so many benefits (improving concentration / self-control) and cognitive behavioural therapy – the gold standard treatment for depression and anxiety.

 But I do have a confession.
-I don’t just understand how this works from reading books and hearing lectures; I’ve lived my own version of this story.
+I don’t just understand how this works from reading books and hearing lectures; I’ve lived my own version of this story (shocker).